chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Compound Words
 ^^^^^^^^^^^^^^

+(TODO: This section is not necessary to prove the main results.
+Consider removing this definition.
+I am keeping it, just in case it is required in a proof down the line.)

 **Definition 1.3.3: Compound Words** η ∈ CW:sub:`L` ↔ [(∃ α, β ∈ L: η = αβ)  ∨  (∃ α ∈ L, ∃ γ ∈ CW:sub:`L`: η = αγ)] ∧ (η ∈ L)

 This formalization can be translated into natural language as follows: A Word *η* in a Language **L** is a Compound Word if and only if,